canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/ubuntu-kiosk/x11-kiosk.md

 `sudo ubuntu-core-vm`
 You should see a new window with Ubuntu Core running inside.
 Setting up Ubuntu Core on this VM is the same as for any other device or VM.
 See, for example, [https://developer.ubuntu.com/core/get-started/kvm](https://developer.ubuntu.com/core/get-started/kvm).
     *   **Using Ubuntu Classic**
 You don't _have_ to use Ubuntu Core, you can use also a "Target Device" with Ubuntu Classic.
-You just need to install an SSH server on the device.
-`sudo apt install ssh`
-For IoT use you will want to make other changes (e.g. uninstalling the desktop), but that is outside the scope of the current tutorial.
-Note: On Classic snapd doesn't currently provide confinement for snapped wayland or x11 servers, so you'll need to use devmode.
+Read [this guide](https://discourse.ubuntu.com/t/howto-run-your-kiosk-snap-on-your-desktop/11180) to understand how to run kiosk snaps on your desktop, as the particular details won't be repeated here.

 ## X11 on top of Wayland